The land of silk and money

 Valencia Silk Exchange (Lonja de la Seda)

-However you choose to visit, make sure you don’t miss it.
-Silk trading was the most lucrative part of the economy here in Valencia for centuries and inside the walls of this masterpiece is what makes the city how it still is today.
+Remember, silk trading was the most lucrative part of the economy here in Valencia for centuries, and inside the walls of this masterpiece is what makes the city how it still is today.

 The Valencia Silk Exchange is in the middle of the Old Town, near the Central Market.